 He noticed problems with his breathing in December 2012 and was referred to the Medway Maritime Hospital where they drained a large amount of fluid from his lung.
 He was diagnosed with mesothelioma in April 2013.
 He had chemotherapy but sadly deteriorated, losing weight and suffering considerable pain.
 He was unable to play with his grandchildren which upset him.
 His sister looked after him at home until he passed away in March 2014.

 Prior to his illness he was an extremely fit and active man who would frequently take part in sponsored half marathons and cycle on behalf of charities such as the NSPCC.
 He was also a keen diver and boater and had built his own boat.
 He was a staunch supporter in campaigns to end animal cruelty.
 He had also helped his sister to run a boarding cattery and animal sanctuary on the Isle of Sheppey.

-The former employers denied liability and it was not possible to complete the claim during Tony's lifetime.
+The former employers denied liability and it was not possible to complete the claim during TW's lifetime.
 Court proceedings were issued and the claim was carried on by his sister.
 It was successfully settled the day before the court hearing date.

 Contact us on freephone 0800 358 3848

 "The group is praised for its commitment to 'demystifying the legal process' while this is a firm for which the client has always been a priority"

 Peter Williams represented heating engineer Peter Claridge in a successful claim against his former employer.

 Simple scan to identify breech babies supported by partner Jane Weakley and senior midwife Charlene Francois